New Jersey Car Insurance Laws

 Who Gets Charged?

-It may seem that the driver of an uninsured vehicle would automatically be the person to receive any and all charges related to driving without insurance, but the reality is, the liability can also fall to the owner or registrant of the car.
-New Jersey law can actually impose the liability upon the registrant or owner if that person causes the vehicle to be operated.
+It may seem that the driver of an uninsured vehicle would automatically be the person to receive any charges related to driving without insurance, but the reality is, the liability can also fall to the owner or registrant of the car.
+New Jersey law can impose the liability upon the registrant or owner if that person causes the vehicle to be operated.

 This refers to the owner or registrant of an uninsured motor vehicle allowing another driver to drive the automobile.
 However, if the driver is aware of the fact that there is not any insurance on the vehicle, that driver may also be liable.

-How Much Insurance
+How Much Insurance Do New Jersey Drivers Need?

 New Jersey imposes severe and strict penalties on those who drive without insurance.
 Consequences can include fines, surcharges, suspended driver's licenses, and unpaid community service.
-Plus, insurance points are imposed, which can greatly add to the cost of car insurance.
+Plus, insurance points are imposed, which can significantly add to the cost of car insurance.

 Stay Legal, Play it Safe for All, and Save Money